Overview of Course Sequences

 The non-thesis option allows students to develop advanced skills in economic theory.
 It is thus a challenging option.
 It requires that among the thirty hours of coursework, students pass each course in the PhD core sequence.
-Currently, the PhD core consists of three-course sequences in Macro, Micro, and Econometrics.
+Currently, the PhD core consists of one Macroeconomics course, and three-course sequence Microeconomics and Econometrics.
 MA students with outstanding quantitative skills can this finish this option in three semesters.

 IV.
 Recommended Field Courses for Masters Students

 - Econ 657 - Natural Resource Use, Technology, and Policy

 - Econ 820 – Public Economics I +

 - Econ 826 – Economic Theory of Regulation +

 - Econ 827 – Property Rights